yukifury/yukifury/README.md

 ## hello! 🌑

 I'm a 20-year old **self-taught Frontend Developer** with ~2 years of experience.
-I specialize in frontend engineering — focusing on architecture, performance optimization and building maintainable UI systems.
+I specialize in web frontend engineering — focusing on architecture, performance optimization and building maintainable UI systems.
 I'm currently building a custom CMS for a client and I'm open to **✨full-time jobs (remote / EU)✨**.
 - 🎓 Computer Science student at **KROK University** (Kyiv, Ukraine)
 - 🇮🇪 Based in Ireland — originally from Ukraine 🇺🇦
 - 💼 Worked across multiple projects and teams (custom CMS, e-commerce, Telegram webapps)